 What Are Industrial Emergency Lights?

 Industrial emergency lights are the lighting system that comes on when the lights go out, or the fire system is activated.
 This system includes the illuminated EXIT sign as well as the emergency lighting systems lining the hallway of the facility.

 Emergency lighting is part of a regulated fire safety system.
-Along with sprinklers and alarms, the emergency and exit lights help people escape the fire as well as aid firefighters when entering the building to save people and put out the fire.
+Along with emergency fire sprinklers and alarms, the emergency and exit lights help people escape the fire as well as aid firefighters when entering the building to save people and put out the fire.
 The lights will come on when the fire alarm is triggered and provide plenty of illumination to help see through not only the dark but smoke and fire.